comworkio/comwork-cloud-wiki/tutorials/faasd.md

 faas-cli registry-login --username YOUR_DOCKERHUB_USERNAME --password YOUR_DOCKERHUB_ACCESS_TOKEN
 ```

-Note: you can use registries on Scaleway or OVH using [comwork cloud](../storage.md)
+Note: you can use registries on Scaleway or OVH using [CwCloud](../storage.md)

 ### Deploy a function with faas-cli